 - Intrusive thoughts that may include aggressive or horrific thoughts about you losing control and harming yourself or others

 - Compulsive behaviors, such as checking things, counting things, or cleaning

 What Causes OCD and How is It Diagnosed?

 The cause of OCD is unknown.
 However, it is believed to be caused by a combination of genetic and environmental factors.
 OCD is diagnosed by a Licensed Clinical Psychologist.
 A diagnosis is based on the multitude of your symptoms and how they are adversely impacting your life.

-The treatment for OCD usually involves a combination of therapy and treatment under the care of a Licensed Clinical Psychologist.
-Research shows that OCD does respond well to therapy in a wide range of cases.
+The treatment for OCD usually involves a combination of treatment and treatment under the care of a Licensed Clinical Psychologist.
+Research shows that OCD does respond well to treatment in a wide range of cases.
 Blair Wellness Group offers individualized treatment plans that have been proven to be effective in helping our patients overcome their disorders.
-We offer a variety of treatment modalities including cognitive-behavioral therapy (CBT) to help you overcome OCD and lead a normal, healthy, functional, and happy life.
-Another type of treatment used to treat OCD is ERP therapy, which helps you confront and resist the urges to do rituals or compulsions.
+We offer a variety of treatment modalities including cognitive-behavioral treatment (CBT) to help you overcome OCD and lead a normal, healthy, functional, and happy life.
+Another type of treatment used to treat OCD is ERP treatment, which helps you confront and resist the urges to do rituals or compulsions.
 Learn more about each treatment below and reach out to us today to schedule an appointment for CBT in Beverly Hills.

 If you are looking for a Licensed Clinical Psychologist to help you treat your OCD, it is important to find the right one for you.
 Here are a few things to keep in mind:

 - Find a Licensed Clinical Psychologist who has experience treating OCD.